GopikaSarasvathi/ComputerVision_CS4243/README.md

    - Due to the need for perfect character prediction, even a single error rendered the entire CAPTCHA incorrect, lowering CAPTCHA recognition accuracy.

-## How to Use
-### Prerequisites
-- Python 3.8+
-- Required libraries: TensorFlow, OpenCV, NumPy, Matplotlib

 ## Contributors: